jxskiss/gopkg/README.md

 1. `collection/set` provides generic set data structures.

-1. `confr` provides a simple but powerful configuration loader.
+1. `confr` provides a simple yet powerful configuration loader.

-1. `easy` contains many handy utilities as a complementary to the standard library, it really makes life easier.
+1. `easy` contains many handy utilities as a complementary to the standard library.

-1. `easy/ezdbg` provides easy to use utilities which helps to do quick development.
+1. `easy/ezdbg` provides easy to use utilities which helps to do quick logging in development.

 1. `easy/ezhttp` contains some utilities to work with HTTP requests.